awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

-# Step Scaling Policies for Application Auto Scaling<a name="application-auto-scaling-step-scaling-policies"></a>
+# Step scaling policies for Application Auto Scaling<a name="application-auto-scaling-step-scaling-policies"></a>

 With step scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process as well as define how your scalable target should be scaled when a threshold is in breach for a specified number of evaluation periods\.

 If your scaling metric is a utilization metric that increases or decreases proportionally to the capacity of the scalable target, we recommend that you use a target tracking scaling policy\.
-For more information, see [Target Tracking Scaling Policies for Application Auto Scaling](application-auto-scaling-target-tracking.md)\.
+For more information, see [Target tracking scaling policies for Application Auto Scaling](application-auto-scaling-target-tracking.md)\.
 You still have the option to use target tracking scaling with step scaling for a more advanced scaling policy configuration\.
 For example, if you want, you can configure a more aggressive response when utilization reaches a certain level\.

 Step scaling policies increase or decrease the current capacity of a scalable target based on a set of scaling adjustments, known as *step adjustments*\.
 The adjustments vary based on the size of the alarm breach\.
 All alarms that are breached are evaluated by Application Auto Scaling as it receives the alarm messages\.

 **Limits**
-+ Step scaling policies are not supported for DynamoDB, Amazon Comprehend, or Lambda\.
++ Step scaling policies are not supported for DynamoDB, Amazon Comprehend, Lambda, Amazon Keyspaces, or Amazon MSK\.

-## Step Adjustments<a name="as-scaling-steps"></a>
+## Step adjustments<a name="as-scaling-steps"></a>

 When you create a step scaling policy, you add one or more step adjustments that enable you to scale based on the size of the alarm breach\.
 Each step adjustment specifies the following:
 + A lower bound for the metric value